apify/apify-docs/docs/tutorials/process_data_using_python.md

 axes.figure.tight_layout()
 ```

-As the last step, we need to save the plot to a record in a [key-value store]({{@link storage/key_value_store.md}}) on the Apify platform, to be able to access it later.
-We save the rendered figure with the plot to an in-memory buffer, and then save the contents of that buffer to the default key-value store of the actor run through its resource sub-client.
+As the last step, we need to save the plot to a record in a [key-value store]({{@link storage/key_value_store.md}}) on the Apify platform, so that we can access it later.
+We save the rendered figure with the plot to an in-memory buffer, and then save the contents of that buffer to the default key-value store of the actor run through its resource subclient.

 ```python
 # Get the resource sub-client for working with the default key-value store of the run